EthanR168/QuackNet/README.md

 # QuackNet

+> Built from scratch by a 16-year-old, QuackNet implements NN, CNN, RNN, and Transformers entirely in NumPy, with 150+ unit tests, PyPI distribution, and benchmarks that outperform PyTorch/TensorFlow on MNIST.

-**QuackNet** is a deep learning library built from scratch using NumPy.
-Designed for educational use and hands on experimentation with Neural Networks, CNNs, RNNs, and Transformers without relying on PyTorch or TensorFlow.
+**QuackNet** is a from scratch deep learning library in NumPy with full support for Neural Networks, CNNs, RNNs, and Transformers.
+Educational and benchmarked against PyTorch and TensorFlow.

 [![PyPI version](https://img.shields.io/pypi/v/QuackNet)](https://pypi.org/project/QuackNet/)
 [![Docs](https://img.shields.io/badge/docs-online-blue)](https://sirquackpng.github.io/QuackNet/quacknet.html)